-In an effort to produce 'friendlier' speech synthesis, the latest trends in synthesis research have recently become focussed on 'emotion' [17, 18, 19].
-The poor take-up of speech technology in general by members of the public is currently attributed, by both the synthesis and recognition communities, to a lack in its ability to process emotion in the speech.
+The latest trends in speech synthesis research can perhaps be summarised by one word: 'emotion' (17; 18; 19).
+The poor take-up of speech technology in general by members of the public is currently attributed, by both the synthesis and recognition communities, to a lack in the ability to process emotion in the speech.

 While it may well be true that current speech technology is lacking a 'human' component, is this really best described by the term 'emotion'?
 I disagree.
-Or rather, I believe that what many people understand by the wider colloquial application of this term is not well represented by the more limited technical application of the term, as characterised by the 'big-six' emotions of psychological research as illustrated by Ekman and his colleagues [20].
+Or rather, I believe that what many people understand by the wider colloquial application of this term is not well represented by the more limited technical application of the term, as characterised by the 'big-six' emotions of psychological research as illustrated by Ekman and his colleagues (20).

-Most speech technology research is now based upon the analysis and modelling of speech databases.
-These are generally produced under controlled conditions; whether in a recording studio, using the voices of professional speakers to provide 'clean' data, or over the telephone, using the voices of many speakers to collect 'representative' data.
-The demands of scientic research and of technological developent require balance in the speech data so that they will be representative of the aspects of speech which we wish to reproduce.
+Most speech technology research is based upon the analysis and modelling of speech corpora.
+These corpora are generally produced in controlled conditions; whether in a recording studio, using the voices of professional speakers to produce 'clean' data, or over the telephone, using the voices of many speakers to produce 'representative' data.
+The demands of scientific research and technological developent require that we balance the speech data so that they will be representative of the aspects of speech which we wish to reproduce.
 These controls can take the form of 'phonetic balance', from reading of carefully produced sets of sentences so that each phone is presented in every context of possible use, or of 'sociological balance' so that each sector of the community is 'equally' represented, or of 'content balance' so that all speakers produce a common set of desired utterance types.

-The drawback with the above 'scientic' constraints is that we only find what we originally intended to look for.
-The 'life' is taken out of the data.
-That is, the data that we produce for research are selected to be representative of those aspects of speech that are generally considered to be important at a given stage of the evolution of the technology, but it is a key point of this paper that they are therefore not representative of the many different ways that ordinary people use speech in the everyday contexts of their social interactions.
-Data produced as data cannot be as representative of functional interactive speech as that caught in a broader corpus.
+The drawback with the above 'scientific' constraints is that we only see what we originally intended to look at.
+That is, the data that we produce for research are representative of the aspects of speech that are generally considered to be important at a given stage of the evolution of the technology, but they are not necessarily representative of the ways that ordinary people use speech in the everyday contexts of social interaction.
 When confronting researchers with this dilemma, whether in a review of a submitted journal paper or in casual conversation, we often meet the response "Well, what else can we do?".
-It appears that many of us are aware of the drawbacks of using constructed data but that we nonetheless continue to follow in the footsteps of our predecessors.
-Such is the path of scientic research.
+It appears that many of us are aware of the drawbacks of this approach but that we nonetheless continue to follow in the footsteps of our predecessors.
+Such is the path of scientific research.